-- Final Exam: Wednesday December 18, 3-5 pm. - Not cumulative.
-Tests only the Macro portion - Makeup for Final Exam: during the first week of class in the Spring (2013) Semester. - There is absolutely no option of taking the exam on any other date in the Fall. - Purchasing an early plane ticket is not a valid excuse to not to take the final. - No books, notes, calculators, formula sheets.
+- Final Exam: Monday December 15, 3-5 pm. - Not cumulative.
+Tests only the Macro portion - Makeup for Final Exam: during the first week of class in the Spring (2015) Semester. - There is absolutely no option of taking final the exam on any other date in the Fall. - Purchasing an early plane ticket is not a valid excuse to not to take the final. - No books, notes, calculators, formula sheets.